 5 General Description

-Editor’s Note: The subclauses below will be updated when the MEF interface will be introduced
+5.1 MAF Interface

-5.1 Introduction to the MAF Interface
+5.1.1 Introduction

 The MAF Interface is a simple variant of the Mcc/Mca reference points specifying the interaction of MAF Clients with a M2M Authentication Function (MAF), acting on behalf of an administrating stakeholder such as an M2M SP or third party M2M Trust Enabler (MTE).
 The present document does not specify the operation and management of the MAF required to support these procedures.